Hemp or Marijuana? What’s the Difference?

 People often get confused between hemp and marijuana.
 Both belong to the cannabis plant family, however, are distinct species.
 The growing methods used for the two plant species are also entirely different.

-Farmers harvest hemp stalks for fibres, which is useful in creating a wide range of textile materials and items such as newspapers.
-Hemp plants are used for making many paper products, which produces approximately four times more than trees per acre.
+Farmers harvest hemp stalks for fibers, which is useful in creating a wide range of textile materials and items such as newspapers.
+Hemp plants are used for making many paper products, which produce approximately four times more than trees per acre.
 Trees take several years to grow, which is much longer than hemp plants.
 Therefore, it is much more logical to grow hemp in order to supply paper to the world.

 Hemp seeds are also useful in creating a variety of foods, such as protein powder, granola, ice cream, milk, bread, and so on.
 The oil derived from hemp is used in cooking oils, fatty acids supplements, and salad dressings.
 And some people also use hemp seed oil as an alternative to biofuel diesel.